What do these issues — family-separation immigration policies, sexual harassment in business, and police brutality in our streets — have in common?

 There are many aspects to Wilber’s Integral Theory, most fundamental is its AQAL model, which stands for All Quadrants, All Levels (lines, states and types).
 As a philosopher, Wilber is expansive; as a theorist, he is exacting.
 He entered the field of evolutionary theory in the ‘70s via the emerging field of transpersonal psychology, which integrates the transcendental (existential) aspects of the human experience with the framework of modern psychology.

-I discovered his work in 2004 when I was seeking more integral approaches to viewing paradigm shifts in evolution.
+I discovered his work in 2004 while researching more integral approaches to viewing paradigm shifts in evolution.
 An academic at the time, I found his work refreshing and sufficiently complex as a worthwhile critique for deep inquiry.

-Of his dozens of books, Wilber’s thinking comes alive in Spectrum of Consciousness, Sex, Ecology and Spirituality, and recent addition, The Religion of Tomorrow: A Vision for the Future of the Great Traditions.
+Of his dozens of books, Wilber’s thinking comes alive in Spectrum of Consciousness, Sex, Ecology and Spirituality, and recently in The Religion of Tomorrow: A Vision for the Future of the Great Traditions.

 Integral Theory, Briefly